The Road to Vanderbilt 2022

 - Directions to campus and hotel

-GET THE LATEST INFO AND MORE AT THE COMMONS WEBSITE
+GET THE LATEST INFO AND MORE ON THE INGRAM COMMONS WEBSITE

 SPECIAL INFORMATION FOR THE CLASS OF 2025

-Bookmark the Class of 2025 website and visit often for updates you may need to prepare for your arrival.
-This electronic version of The Road to Vanderbilt will contain the most up-to-date information regarding fall programming.
-You should check this website often, and visit the university’s Return to Campus website frequently, as information is regularly updated.
+Bookmark the Class of 2026 website and visit often for updates you may need in order to prepare for your arrival.
+This electronic version of The Road to Vanderbilt will contain the most up-to-date information available regarding fall programming.
+You should check this website frequently, in addition to referencing The Road.

 THE INGRAM COMMONS WEBSITE

 The Ingram Commons website is the news, events, and information hub for all first-year students.
 Here you will find information about Commons programs, the houses, and the faculty heads.

 Follow Residential Colleges on Instagram and The Ingram Commons on Facebook.
 You will receive frequent updates about what is happening on The Ingram Commons to prepare for your arrival, and you will become part of the digital community that connects us all.
 Be on the lookout for #VU2026!
 Finally, we encourage you to join the Vanderbilt Admitted Student Community to start making friends before the fall semester begins.
 Find your personalized invitation link on your MyAppVU portal.

 To hear from current VUceptors about the transition to Vanderbilt and your first semester on The Ingram Commons, check out VUcept on Instagram.